SAMMISolutions/SAMMISolutions.github.io/extensions/create.md

     // This will run when user presses the button that triggers the command in SAMMI sammiclient.on('My Example Extension Command', (payload) => {
         console.log("Command triggered", payload);
-        // get the button ID and instance ID from the payload which SAMMI send to the extension const { FromButton }  = payload.Data
+        // get the button ID from the payload which SAMMI sent to the extension const { FromButton }  = payload.Data
         // Get the value of the example extension box from the payload we set up earlier const exampleBoxValue = payload.Data.exampleBox